 Stencil and Canva are two of the most popular online graphic design tools.
-But, those tools have many different features.
+But those tools have many different features.

 Stencil vs Canva

 - 5,000,000+ royalty-free photos – Stencil has integrated many services that provide royalty-free images, so you do not need to export them to Stencil.
-Search a keyword and higher the chance you will find pictures for your work.
+Search a keyword, and the higher the chance you will find pictures for your work.
 All of these photos are of high quality and let you crop, scale, etc.,

 - 3,100,000+ royalty-free icons – One of the most extensive icons library I have seen on an online graphic editor.